The Big Picture On Profitable Niche Real Estate Investments:

 real estate investing niches

 Everybody understands the business model behind flipping houses, long-term rental properties, and short-term vacation rentals.
-For that matter, most of us have rented a home or two ourselves at some point in our lives.
+Most of us have rented a home or two ourselves at some point in our lives.

 But what about other niches in real estate investing?

-They say “the riches are in the niches.”
-If you want to skip the crowds and competition, consider some of these niche real estate investing tactics for higher returns and fewer headaches.
+They say, “The riches are in the niches.”
+If you want to skip the crowds and competition, consider some niche real estate investing tactics for higher returns and fewer headaches.

 1. Corporate Rentals

-We periodically get together with Al Williamson to break down tips for vacation rentals and Airbnb.
-But his favorite strategy is actually medium-term corporate rentals, in the 2-6 month range.
+We periodically meet with Al Williamson to discuss tips for vacation rentals and Airbnb.
+However, his favorite strategy is medium-term corporate rentals in the 2-6 month range.

-You furnish the property, but instead of renting it nightly on Airbnb, you market it to business travelers.
-People like travel nurses, who need furnished housing for a few months at a time.
+Here’s how it works: You furnish the property, but instead of renting it nightly on Airbnb, you market it to business travelers.
+These are people like travel nurses who need fully-furnished housing for a few months.

-The employer typically pays the rent, so you have virtually no risk of rent default.
-And the renter treats the property well, because they don’t want to get fired over a damage bill.
+The employer typically pays the rent, so you have virtually no risk of defaulting on rent.
+And the renter treats the property well because they don’t want to get fired over a damage bill.

-Employers pay above-market rents for furnished units leased for just a few months at a time.
+Employers pay above-market rents for furnished units leased for just a few months.
 That alone boosts your returns and cash flow.

-Known as rental arbitrage, check out our webinar with Al Williamson where he explains the business model in detail.
+Known as rental arbitrage, check out our webinar with Al Williamson, in which he explains the business model in detail.

 2. Flip Rentals to Hedge Funds